41. Fire chief 👨🚒

 Voiceover artists bring cartoon characters to life, narrate audio books and record voice tracks for commercials.
 Many voice actors do the work from the comfort of their own home studios.

-As with all acting careers, you must audition for gigs, and higher pay comes with experience.
+As with all acting careers, you must be prepared to audition for gigs.
+More experience (and connections) can lead to higher pay.
 Voice actors can earn anywhere from $300 to $500 per hour.

 Many voice actors do the work from the comfort of their own home studios.